sio/potyarkin.com/content/posts/draft-hlc.md

 ### Traditional web application

+The development was already going on, powered by Python and Bottle.
+What I was missing was the server to host my application at.
+Turns out launching a web site can be very cheap these days!
+Even as cheap as free.

+I've started with a free domain name from [Freenom] and a free hosting from Red Hat's [OpenShift].
+Both of them have had upsides and downsides but no downsides were significant enough to turn down the price of free.
+Freenom domains are considered low quality from SEO standpoint, but that was completely irrelevant in my case.
+OpenShift server had to receive at least one http request every 24 hours to stay awake, and I've cheated that with a cron job on my router.
+No inconveniences whatsoever.

+I have to digress to emphasize: OpenShift was great!
+It was easy to set up and very convenient to use.
+Its documentation was very thorough and up to date.
+OpenShift has introduced me to some concepts I would have not encountered otherwise, like automated deploying after git push and handling proper wsgi server.
+And all of that was for free.
+I'm very thankful to Red Hat for that.

+Unfortunately, as Mr. Heinlein [used to reiterate][TANSTAAFL], there ain't no such thing as a free lunch.
+Red Hat could not pay the bills for all the computer enthusiasts forever and version 3 of OpenShift imposed much tighter restrictions on the free accounts.
+I've had to move to a cheap virtual private server and to learn to set up and maintain an Apache instance on my own.
+New VPS was sometimes too slow compared to what OpenShift has offered and I might need to migrate to another hosting provider later, but everything was fine for now.

+I could concentrate on the development.

 ## The unknown unknowns

 Little did I know that while I was keeping myself busy with seemingly important